ssisaa/TokenSwapSolana/program/DECIMAL_FIX_GUIDE.md

 1. **process_harvest function** - Ensures correct decimal handling during reward transfers
 2. **process_unstake function** - Ensures correct decimal handling during combined unstaking and reward transfers

-We've created two separate files with the fixed code:
+We've created several files with the fixed code:
-- `program/src/harvest_fix.rs`
+- `program/src/harvest_fix.rs` - Fixed decimal handling in the harvest function
-- `program/src/unstake_fix.rs`
+- `program/src/unstake_fix.rs` - Fixed decimal handling in the unstake function
+- `program/src/unstake_improved.rs` - Advanced fix for unstaking that handles both decimal issues AND insufficient program YOS token balance

 These changes maintain the same internal reward calculations but improve the display of token amounts in wallets by properly handling token decimals.
+The unstake_improved.rs version also adds graceful fallback to ensure users can always unstake their YOT tokens even if the program doesn't have enough YOS tokens to pay rewards.

 ## Deployment Steps